ngosi/kanata-config/README.md

                                                                 _    _    _
 ```
 This is what I use when watching YouTube while using **Graphite** layout.
-`f` is for fullscreen.
+`f` key is used for fullscreen.

 ![browser-extension.avif](assets/browser-extension.avif)

 ## External Config
 - Whenever the layout is switched a script is run that changes the directional keymaps for my *Hyprland*, *Tmux*, and *Rofi* configs.
-    * The idea behind the script is to have a patch file generated beforehand using `git diff` that then is applied using the script to change the config.
+    * The idea behind the script is to have a patch file generated beforehand using `git diff` that is then applied by the script.
-    * The script can be found [here](https://github.com/ngosi/.dotfiles/blob/main/scripts/graphite2qwerty.sh).
+    * Script file can be found [here](https://github.com/ngosi/.dotfiles/blob/main/scripts/graphite2qwerty.sh).
+    * Patch file can be found [here](https://github.com/ngosi/.dotfiles/blob/main/patches/graphite2qwerty.patch).
 - *kanata.service* makes it, so you don't have to manually launch **Kanata** every system start.
 - *zippy.txt* has zippy chords for frequently used text.
 Mine looks something like this:
 ```txt